PetaVision/OpenPV/pv-core/docs/doxygen/src/install_osx.md

 If you have any open terminal windows, run `source ~/.bash_profile` in each of them.
 Test by running `which clang` and `which clang++` to verify that clang and clang++ resolve to the versions just installed.

+When you run cmake or ccmake, you will need to set PV_OPENMP_COMPILER_FLAG to "-fopenmp=libiomp5" in order for the compiler to find the OpenMP Runtime library.

 CUDA and NVIDIA Driver (optional):
 ----------------------------------